Bible translations into the languages of Indonesia and Malaysia: Baba Malay (1913)

 A New Testament in Baba Malay (Ethnologue: mbf) used by the Straits Chinese was translated and published in 1913 by W. G. Shellabear.
 The Bible Society of Singapore did a reprint of the Baba Malay New Testament in 2007 as there were no longer any copies of the original printing available for native speakers of the language to use.

 Semai (1935)

 Earlier referred to as the Sengoi language, portions of the Bible was translated as early as 1935 and published in 1951.
 The book of Luke was revised and published as a diglot with the Semai language (Ethnologue: sea) and Bahasa Malaysia text shown side-by-side in 2012 by the Bible Society of Malaysia.
 Work remains ongoing for the translation of the whole Bible into the Semai language.
 Three volumes were released in 2019: Volume 1: Genesis, Ruth, and Jonah; Volume 2: The four Gospels and Acts; Volume 3: 1 & 2 Thessalonians, 1 & 2 Timothy, Titus, Philemon.

+Jah Hut (2023)

+A translation of the Bible into the Jah Hut language (Ethnologue: jah) spoken by the Jah Hut people of West Malaysia was launched in January 2024.
+It is known as Bukuq Haba Agan Jahut and was published by the Bible Society of Malaysia.